-7. Double-click the "srcdsfpsboost.exe" shortcut, then the other shortcut.
+- Double-click your shortcut.
 You will see the "Start Dedicated Server" panel (made by Valve and included with the game) that allows you to start up a new dedicated server and provides various controls to interact with the server.

-If you'd like to run several servers, simply copy the "sourcebase" folder to another folder in the same directory, and follow steps #4-6 again, adjusting them to reference it instead.
+If you'd like to run several servers, simply copy the "css" folder to another folder in the same directory, and follow steps #5 and 6 again, adjusting them to reference it instead.
 Choose a different port from the dialog so that the servers don't interfere with each other.

 After you've gotten your server running well through this procedure, we recommend switching to a command-line oriented configuration, removing Valve's menus from the equation.
-To do this, repeat steps #4-6, but enter this for the shortcut instead:
+To do this, repeat step #6, but enter this in the "Target" field instead: